SUNY Downstate Medical Center

 - For incidents that occur outside University Hospital proper [for example, in the Basic Science Building or the Health Science Education Building, or a satellite clinic], persons should contact University Police/Public Safety at extension 2626 to report any complaint of sexual harassment.
 A University Police/Public Safety Supervisor will respond, take the complaint and have the responsibility to take any immediate steps that may be necessary to protect the complainant until the next business day, when ODI initiates contact with the complainant and has an opportunity to investigate.
 University Police/Public Safety will transmit the report to ODI at 9:00 a.m. the next business day.

 - The person who believes that she/he has experienced sexual harassment may also leave a telephone message at extension 1738, the ODI, if the caller believes an administrative response to the report can wait until the next day.
 The caller should leave a clear message as to how to contact her/him the next morning.
 ODI will respond to the complaint during the next business day.

-Therefore, we strongly encourage students and employees to offer support to anyone who believes he or she is a recipient of illegal discrimination.
-Part of that support should consist of urging the person to report such an incident to the Office of Diversity & Affirmative Action, to one's supervisor, to Labor Relations or, if appropriate, to University Police/Public Safety.
+To affect we strongly encourage students and employees to offer support to anyone who believes he or she is a recipient of sexual harassment.
+Part of that support should consist of urging the person to report such an incident to the Office of Diversity & Inclusion, to one's supervisor, to Labor Relations or, if appropriate, to University Police/Public Safety.